U.S. Route 89 in Arizona: History

+Nogales was maintained as the southern terminus of US 89 until June 13, 1992.
+On this date, the American Association of State Highway and Transportation Officials (AASHTO), the authority regulating interstate highway designations, approved a request by the Arizona Department of Transportation (ADOT) to truncate the highway to US 180 and I-40 Business in Flagstaff.
+Currently, I-19, I-10 and I-17 respectively, serve as the major highway corridor between Nogales and Flagstaff.
+Major sections of US 89, not concurrent with I-19, US 60 or I-40, were redesignated as part of SR 77, as well as the entirety of both SR 79 and SR 89.

 On February 20, 2013, the main alignment of US 89 was closed in both directions approximately 25 mi south of Page due to a landslide that caused the roadway to buckle and subside.
 Traffic was re-routed via 45 mi of secondary and tertiary roads on the Navajo Reservation.
-Alternate routes through Las Vegas, Nevada, or Hurricane, Utah, and Marble Canyon (US 89A) were also suggested.
+Alternate routes were also suggested through Las Vegas, Nevada, or Hurricane, Utah, and Marble Canyon (US 89A).
 US 89T (see below) opened in August 2013 as a bypass of the closed section, utilizing Navajo Route 20 as an alignment.
 U.S. 89 reopened in March 2015 after a $25 million repair project.

 Major intersections

 U.S. Route 89T

-U.S. Route 89T (US 89T or US 89X) was the designation for Navajo Route 20 (N20), a road running mostly parallel to US 89 in Arizona.
+U.S. Route 89T (US 89T or US 89X) was the designation for Navajo Route 20 (N20), a road running mostly parallel to US 89 in Coconino County, Arizona.
 Added to the Arizona state highway system in 2013, US 89T served as a temporary detour for a closed section of US 89.
 The route was 46.17 mi long.